 Marilyn assures Joe that he will soon see a significant link between the income statement and balance sheet, but for now she continues with her explanation of assets.

 Joe learns that each of his company's assets was recorded at its original cost, and even if the fair market value of an item increases, an accountant will not increase the recorded amount of that asset on the balance sheet.
 This is the result of another basic accounting principle known as the cost principle.

 Although accountants generally do not increase the value of an asset, they might decrease its value as a result of a concept known as conservatism.
 For example, after a few months in business, Joe may decide that he can help out some customers—as well as earn additional revenues—by carrying an inventory of packing boxes to sell.
 Let's say that Direct Delivery purchased 100 boxes wholesale for $1.00 each.
 Since the time when Joe bought them, however, the wholesale price of boxes has been cut by 40% and at today's price he could purchase them for $0.60 each.
-Because the replacement cost of his inventory ($60) is less than the original recorded cost ($100), the principle of conservatism directs the accountant to report the lower amount ($60) as the asset's value on the balance sheet.
+If the net realizable value of his inventory is less than the original recorded cost, the principle of conservatism directs the accountant to report the lower amount as the asset's value on the balance sheet.